 Linking leaf protein abundances with environment and functional traits

 We were able to describe patterns of leaf protein abundance across environmental gradients, as well as in relation to key leaf functional traits and physiological properties (Fig 3a).
 Per leaf area abundances of all major protein functional categories were correlated with each other, as well as with leaf nitrogen per area (N_area), leaf mass per area (LMA), and maximum photosynthetic rate (Amax).
-Patterns in proportional abundances of protein functional categories (indicating investment in a defined function relative to investment in all other functions) were less general.
+Proportional abundances of protein functional categories (indicating investment in a defined function relative to investment in all other functions) were less clearly or consistently correlated.

 b.) first scatterplot panel

-Given the level of detail in our protein abundance dataset, it would have been possible to test a plethora of specific environment-protein abundance relationships.
-We decided to focus on photosynthesis here due to the dominance in leaves of proteins catalysing this set of processes.
-We selected several specific relationships of interest to the vegetation modelling community for deeper analysis; to date these relationships have only been investigated via proxies.

 Calvin cycle proteins per leaf area reduced notably as sites became warmer (stat, Fig. 3b-i), and to a lesser extent with increasing precipitation (Fig. 3b-iii).
 The per leaf area abundance of Calvin cycle proteins was highly correlated with the total abundance of protein per area (Pearson’s r = 0.97), and environmental trends in Calvin cycle protein abundance were essentially identical to trends in leaf protein abundance.

 Photosystem proteins per leaf area showed a pronounced decline with increasing incident irradiance (Fig. 3b-v, X% per Y irradiance).
 Per leaf area photosystem protein abundance declined substantially with increasing MAT (Fig. 3b-i) and was also strongly correlated with total leaf protein abundance (Pearson’s r = 0.82).
 No per leaf area response to MAP was observed (Fig. 3b-iii), however.
 Since MAP and incident irradiance were negatively correlated (i.e. denser canopies at wetter sites, Pearson’s r = -0.59) the lack of protein response to MAP could be explained by changing light conditions.